Skip to main content

 Court email automation, built by a litigator, cited to the rule.

-Other tools make you type the trigger date — or now scan your inbox but still hand you a date without the rule or the math.
-CourtFlow reads the court’s email, applies your local rule, and shows the citation and the day-count arithmetic — Gmail or Outlook, documents filed into your own Drive, never ours.
+CourtFlow reads the court’s email, applies your local rule, and puts the deadline on your calendar with the citation and the day-count arithmetic shown — so you verify the date instead of trusting it.
+Other tools hand you a date; none show the math.
+Gmail or Outlook, documents filed into your own Drive, never ours.
 The 60–90 minutes a day of triage goes back on your calendar.

-Nothing to uploadOAuth 2.0 onlyDocuments in your DriveRule-cited deadlines
+Nothing to uploadWe never see your passwordDocuments in your DriveRule-cited deadlines

 What it looks like